chisophugis/lbd/source/llvmstructure.rst

 Cpu0 Instruction and LLVM Target Description
 ============================================

-Before you start, you should know that you can always examine existing LLVM backend code and attempt to port what you find for your own target architecture .
-The majority of this code can be found in the /lib/Target directory of your root LLVM directory.
+Before you begin this tutorial, you should know that you can always examine existing LLVM backend code and attempt to port what you find for your own target architecture.
+The majority of this code can be found in the /lib/Target directory of your root LLVM installation.
 As most major RISC instruction set architectures have some similarities, this may be the avenue you might try if you are both an experienced programmer and knowledgable of compiler backends.
 However, there is a steep learning curve and you may easily get held up